The $t$-analogs of string functions for $A_1^{(1)}$ and Hecke indefinite modular forms: Abstract

 \section{Abstract}

-We study generating functions for Lusztig's $t$-analog of weight multiplicities associated to integrable highest weight representations of the simplest affine Lie algebra $A_1^{(1)}$.
-At $t=1$, these reduce to the {\em string functions} of $A_1^{(1)}$, which were shown by Kac and Peterson to be related to certain Hecke indefinite modular forms.
-Using their methods, we obtain a description of the general $t$-string function; we show that its values can be realized as radial averages of a certain extension of the Hecke indefinite modular form.
+We study the generating functions for Lusztig's $t$-analog of weight multiplicities associated to integrable highest weight representations of the simplest affine Lie algebra $A_1^{(1)}$.
+These generating series, termed {\em $t$-string functions}, are $t$-analogs of the string functions of $A_1^{(1)}$.
+String functions are well-studied for all affine Lie algebras and have important modularity properties.
+However, they are completely known in closed form only for the Lie algebra $A_1^{(1)}$; in this case, Kac and Peterson showed that the string functions can be obtained in terms of certain indefinite modular forms of Hecke.
+In this paper, we generalize this description to the $t$-string functions of $A_1^{(1)}$.